AJGreaves/picflip/README.md

 - Code for the card flip animation taken from [W3Schools](https://www.w3schools.com/howto/howto_css_flip_card.asp).
 - Box shadow codes were generated at [CSS matic | box-shadow](https://cssmatic.com/box-shadow).
 - Code for filtering through an array for specific values sourced from [StackOverflow](https://stackoverflow.com/questions/6120931/how-to-count-the-number-of-certain-element-in-an-array).
-- code for spying on localStorage sourced from [StackOverflow](https://stackoverflow.com/questions/11485420/how-to-mock-localstorage-in-javascript-unit-tests).
-- code for making images into radio buttons sourced from [StackOverflow](https://stackoverflow.com/questions/17541614/use-images-instead-of-radio-buttons).
+- Code for making images into radio buttons sourced from [StackOverflow](https://stackoverflow.com/questions/17541614/use-images-instead-of-radio-buttons).
-- code for adding the correct prefixes to css was created using [AutoPrefixer](https://autoprefixer.github.io/).
+- Code for adding the correct prefixes to css was created using [AutoPrefixer](https://autoprefixer.github.io/).

 ### Acknowledgements